|

 The British Open Air Rifle Championships were held at Aldersley Stadium in Wolverhampton over the weekend of 11th to 13th February.
 Scotland's David Rattray won the Senior Men's title, six years after his previous victory.
 The 1999 champion, fellow Scot Robin Law, took the silver.

-The Scotland team of David, Robin and Tricia Littlechild were beaten into second place by England in the Home Countries match, with the Women's team of Tricia, Janis Thomson and Susan Bell down in third, below England and Wales.
+The Scotland team of David, Robin and Tricia Littlechild were beaten into second place by England in the Home Countries match, with the Women's team of Tricia, Janis Thomson and Susan Bell down in third, below England and Wales - a results summary can be found here.

 Glenrothes were unable to defend the club team title, coming second behind City of Birmingham.